 - Deficiency: Can weaken the immune system and impair thyroid function.

 - Excess: Can cause hair loss, nail brittleness, and gastrointestinalYour digestive system is like a complex assembly line, breaking down food into its tiniest parts so your body can absorb the nutrients and use them for energy.
-Imagine a recycling plant that takes in various materials (food) and breaks… Read More problems.
+Imagine a recycling plant that takes in various materials (food) and breaks them down into usable components (nutrients) for other purposes (energy… Read More problems.

 Iodine (I): The Thyroid Regulator

 - Simple Definition: Iodine is a mineral that’s essential for the production of thyroid hormonesImagine your body is a giant kingdom with many different jobs to be done.
-Hormones are like the royal messengers, carrying messages from one part of the body to another to keep everything running smoothly. • Other Names: You might not… Read More, which regulate metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More and growth.
+Hormones are like the royal messengers, carrying messages from one part of the body to another to keep everything running smoothly. • Other Names: You might not hear other names for hormones very often, but sometimes scientists… Read More, which regulate metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More and growth.

 - Etymology: From the Greek word “ioeides,” meaning “violet colored.”